slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### What men value in women

 <!--
+- Men do not care if a woman is an engineer or a doctor.
+They only care about if she’s loyal, respectful and virgin.
+- Men hate disrespect more than they love sex
+- Men pick loyal girls over successful ones.
+Girls pick successful men over loyal ones.
 - Young women value themselves based on how much men want to sleep with them, which gives them a false high self valuation.
 If they valued themselves based on how much men wanted to marry them once they got to know them, they’d have a much more accurate estimation of their worth.
-- Men pick loyal girls over successful ones.
-Girls pick successful men over loyal ones.
 -->

 > *"No matter how plain a woman may be, if truth and honesty are written across her face, she will be beautiful."